DanDiplo/Diplo.Translator/README.md

 # Diplo Translator for Umbraco

 This is package for [**Umbraco 10**](https://umbraco.com/) CMS that adds a `Translate` option to the Umbraco **Dictionary** within the **Translation** tree.
-This option can be used to automatically translate all the empty dictionary items in the tree from the default language using an AI-based translation service.
+This option can be used to automatically translate all the empty dictionary items in the tree from the selected language using an AI-based translation service.
 By default this is [Microsoft Translator](https://www.microsoft.com/en-us/translator/).
 In future other providers may be supported.

 ## Set Up